dedan-wamalwa/cs-messaging-app/README.md

 # <h1>CS Messaging App</h1>

-This is a simple web application that allows customers send support messages to the company (Branch Int'l) and agents respond to the questions in real time.
+This is a simple web application that allows customers send support messages to the company and agents respond to the questions in real time.

 ## <h2>Table of Contents</h2>